Starcrawler

 Starcrawler is an American rock band from Los Angeles, formed in 2015.
-The band consists of lead singer Arrow de Wilde, guitarist Henri Cash, bassist Tim Franco and drummer Seth Carolina, pedal steel/guitar player Bill Cash.
+The band consists of lead singer Arrow de Wilde, guitarist Henri Cash, bassist Tim Franco, drummer Seth Carolina, and pedal steel/guitar player Bill Cash.
 They have released three studio albums: Starcrawler (2018), Devour You (2019) and She Said (2022).

 Starcrawler lead singer Arrow de Wilde and guitarist Henri Cash both attended Los Angeles' Grand Arts High School.
 De Wilde is the child of photographer Autumn de Wilde and drummer Aaron Sperske.

 History

 Origins

 In the summer of 2015, Arrow de Wilde and Austin Smith came together to collaborate in making music.
 When the school year began in 2015/2016, the two decided to recruit new members, a guitarist and bassist.
 One day during school Wilde saw Henri Cash and asked, "You look cool, do you play guitar?"
-Cash was actually carrying a tuba.
+Cash was carrying a tuba at the time.
 Wilde later recruited bassist Tim Franco.
-In an interview with FY Magazine when asked about the origins of the name Starcrawler drummer Austin Smith said, "It’s something I just came up with, random word association."
-Arrow also added, "We got our first show booked and didn't have a name."
+In an interview with FY Magazine when asked about the origins of the name Starcrawler, drummer Austin Smith said, "It’s something I just came up with, random word association."
+Arrow added, "We got our first show booked and didn't have a name."

 2017–2018: Early period and debut album

-Starcrawler's debut 7", "Ants" / "Used To Know", was released in 2017 on red/white splatter vinyl with a picture sleeve in a limited edition of 500, which sold out quickly.
+Starcrawler's debut 7", "Ants" / "Used To Know", was released in 2017 on red/white splatter vinyl with a picture sleeve in a limited edition of 500 copies, which sold out quickly.
 Starcrawler released their first 7" single from their debut album, "I Love LA" / "Castaway", on Rough Trade Records on February 16, 2018.
 The single features a photo of the band on the front and back labels, and comes in a pink sleeve.

 In March 2018, Starcrawler performed a number of shows at the world's biggest music showcase, South By Southwest (SXSW), in Austin, Texas.
 Their performances gained notoriety for their energy and antics.
-During their final gig at SXSW, lead singer de Wilde terrorized the crowd by spitting blood in the face of a photographer, hurling attendees' personal possessions into the crowd, and snot-rocketing in the face of another member of the audience.
+During their final gig at SXSW, lead singer de Wilde terrorized the crowd by spitting blood in the face of a photographer, hurling attendees' personal possessions into the crowd, and firing a snot rocket into the face of another audience member.
 Starcrawler won the Grulke Prize for Developing U.S. Act at SXSW for their performances at the festival.

-Starcrawler performed their singles "Love's Gone Again" and "I Love LA" live on Later With Jools Holland on May 29, 2018, before starting their 2018 European Tour.
-The tour ran from May 30 to June 23 and included concerts in Spain, Luxembourg, Germany, Portugal, United Kingdom, Austria, France and the Netherlands.
+Starcrawler performed their singles "Love's Gone Again" and "I Love LA" live on Later With Jools Holland on May 29, 2018, before the start of their 2018 European Tour.
+The tour ran from May 30 to June 23 and included concerts in Spain, Luxembourg, Germany, Portugal, the United Kingdom, Austria, France and the Netherlands.

-The band's self-titled debut album Starcrawler was released that year by Rough Trade Records on both white vinyl and black vinyl.
+The band's self-titled debut album Starcrawler was released that year by Rough Trade Records on both white and black vinyl.
 200 copies were also pressed on white vinyl with an alternate cover.